BKSai30/FinSynth5/README.md

-# 🚀 ASF - Autonomous Strategic Finance
+# 🚀 FinSynth - AI-Powered Financial Forecasting Platform

-A complete AI-powered financial forecasting platform built according to the comprehensive PRD specifications.
-This is a production-ready system with both backend and frontend components.
+A complete AI-powered financial forecasting platform built with modern technologies.
+This is a production-ready system with both backend and frontend components, featuring Supabase integration and streamlined architecture.

 ## 🎯 **What This Is**

-ASF is an enterprise-grade financial forecasting platform that:
+FinSynth is an enterprise-grade financial forecasting platform that:
 - **Converts natural language queries** into structured financial forecasts
 - **Uses AI (OpenAI GPT-4)** for query parsing and knowledge retrieval
 - **Performs pure Python calculations** for accurate financial modeling
 - **Provides real-time updates** via WebSocket connections
-- **Generates professional Excel reports** with background processing
+- **Generates professional Excel reports** with FastAPI background tasks
 - **Offers a beautiful, responsive dashboard** for data visualization
+- **Uses Supabase** for authentication, database, and real-time features

 ## 🏗️ **Complete Architecture**

 ### **Backend (FastAPI + Python)**
 - ✅ **FastAPI** with async/await for high performance
-- ✅ **PostgreSQL** with pgvector for semantic search
+- ✅ **Supabase** for database, authentication, and real-time features
 - ✅ **OpenAI API** integration with structured prompts
-- ✅ **Redis** for caching and Celery message broker
-- ✅ **Celery** for background Excel generation
+- ✅ **FastAPI BackgroundTasks** for Excel generation (no Redis/Celery needed)
 - ✅ **Socket.IO** for real-time WebSocket communication
-- ✅ **JWT Authentication** with secure token handling
+- ✅ **Supabase Auth** for secure user authentication
 - ✅ **SQLModel** for type-safe database operations

 ### **Frontend (Next.js + React)**